MArpogaus/dvc-stage/README.md

 ## About The Project

-This python script provides a easy and parameterizeable way of defining typical dvc stages for:
+This python script provides a easy and parameterizeable way of defining typical dvc (sub-)stages for:

 -   data prepossessing
 -   data transformation